AI Search Will Create a New Class of Digital Monopolies

 The Great Consolidation Is Already Underway

 AI search fundamentally changes the economics of digital visibility.
 When a user asks ChatGPT, Perplexity, or Google's AI Mode a question, the answer is synthesized from a handful of sources -- sometimes just one or two.
 There is no page two.
 There is no long tail.
 There is the cited source and there is everyone else.
+According to Ahrefs research, the presence of an AI Overview now correlates with a 58% lower average click-through rate for the top-ranking page, meaning the vast majority of attention flows to the AI-synthesized answer itself.
 This concentration of attention is unprecedented in the history of digital marketing.

 The implications are staggering.
 We are witnessing the early stages of a consolidation that will leave a small number of brands dominating AI-generated answers in every industry vertical.
 The rest will become invisible not because their content is bad, but because AI models have already decided who the authorities are.